Baxter International Inc. (NYSE:BAX) Shares Bought by Jacobs & Co. CA

 Wall Street Analysts Forecast Growth

 Several research analysts have recently commented on BAX shares.
-The Goldman Sachs Group reissued a “sell” rating and issued a $60.00 price objective (down previously from $70.00) on shares of Baxter International in a research note on Wednesday, August 3rd.
-Morgan Stanley reduced their target price on shares of Baxter International from $86.00 to $72.00 and set an “overweight” rating on the stock in a report on Friday, July 29th.
-Citigroup reduced their target price on shares of Baxter International from $82.00 to $74.00 in a report on Thursday, July 28th.
-Wells Fargo & Company cut shares of Baxter International from an “overweight” rating to an “equal weight” rating and set a $71.00 target price on the stock. in a report on Friday, June 24th.
-Finally, Cowen reduced their target price on shares of Baxter International from $95.00 to $70.00 in a report on Friday, July 29th.
+Wells Fargo & Company lowered shares of Baxter International from an “overweight” rating to an “equal weight” rating and set a $71.00 price objective for the company. in a research note on Friday, June 24th.
+The Goldman Sachs Group reaffirmed a “sell” rating and issued a $60.00 target price (down previously from $70.00) on shares of Baxter International in a report on Wednesday, August 3rd.
+Cowen reduced their target price on shares of Baxter International from $95.00 to $70.00 in a report on Friday, July 29th.
+Cowen reduced their target price on shares of Baxter International from $95.00 to $70.00 in a report on Friday, July 29th.
+Finally, Citigroup reduced their target price on shares of Baxter International from $82.00 to $74.00 in a report on Thursday, July 28th.
 One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $77.69.

 Baxter International Company Profile